Playas Recharge the Ogallala Aquifer

 As communities struggle to deal with drought and declining aquifers, playas—a major yet relatively unknown natural resource—are playing a role in replenishing and improving the quality of the region’s water supply.
 Playas are the most numerous wetlands in the region, with more than 80,000 scattered across the western Great Plains.
 Properly functioning playas have intact clay basins, are encompassed by grassy buffer strips or prairie, and collect runoff from the surrounding area after large rain events.

-Research has shown that these shallow, temporary wetlands are a primary source of recharge for the Ogallala Aquifer, contributing up to 95 percent of inflow of water to the aquifer and improving the quality of that water.
-Recharge rates in playa basins are 10 to 100 times higher than under other areas, and groundwater recharge may exceed three inches per year in unaltered playas.
+Research has shown that these shallow, temporary wetlands are a primary source of recharge for the Ogallala Aquifer, contributing up to 95 percent of the water flowing to the aquifer and also improving the quality of that water.
+Recharge rates in playa basins are 10 to 1,000 times higher than under other areas, and groundwater recharge may exceed three inches per year in unaltered playas.
 This recharge through playas is a continuous process.
 In fact, water reaching the aquifer today started its journey during our parents and grandparents lifetimes; and the water recharging now will be available for today’s children and future generations.

 How Playas Recharge the Aquifer